hudlerr/cfg-hackathon/README.md

 [ x ] As a user, I want to be placed in my correct neighbourhood group, so that I can interact with my neighbours

-[ ] As a user, I want to be able to view a list requests from my neighbour group, so that I can choose to interact
+[ x ] As a user, I want to be able to view a list requests from my neighbour group, so that I can choose to interact

+[ x ] As a user, I want to be able to post a request, so that my neighbourhood is able to view it

+[ x ] As a user, I want to be able to login/logout and see my profile and neighbourhood group

 [ ] As a user, I want to be able to press a confirm button on a specific request, so as to pick up the request

-[ ] As a user, I want to be able to post a request, so that my neighbourhood is able to view it

-[ x ] As a user, I want to be able to login/logout and see my profile and neighbourhood group

 [ ] As a user, I want to have a profile, so I can personalise my account

 [ ] As a user, I want to have a list of all my requests and responses, so I can keep track of my account

-[ ] As a user, I want to be able to press completed on a request when a neighbour has completed my task, so I can keep track tasks
+[ ] As a user, I want to be able to press 'completed' on a request when a neighbour has completed my task, so I can keep track tasks

  - - - -